-Date (Name of Signatory Party) (Title) do hereby state: (1) That I pay or supervise the payment of the persons employed by on the (Contractor or Subcontractor) ; that during the payroll period commencing on the (Building or Work) dav of , and ending the day of , all persons employed on said project have been paid the full weekly wages earned, that no rebates have been or will be made either directly or indirectly to or on behalf of said from the full (Contractor or Subcontractor) weekly wages earned by any person and that no deductions have been made either directly or indirectly from the full wages earned by any person, other than permissible deductions as defined in Regulations, Part 3 (29 C.F.R.
-Subtitle A), issued by the Secretary of Labor under the Copeland Act, as amended (48 Stat.
-948, 63 Stat.
+Date

+ı

+(Name of Signatory I Party) (Title)

+do hereby state:

+(1) That I pay or supervise the payment of the persons emplo yed by

+(2) on the

+(Co entractor or Subcontractor)

+(Building or Work) ; that duri ing the payroll period com mencing on the

+,

+, and ending the

+all persons employed on said project been or will be made either directly of rebates have

+from the full

+(C ontractor or Subcontractor)

+rom the full wages earned by any p 3 (29 C.F.R.
+Subtitle A), issued by tl 33 Stat.
 108, 72 Stat.
 967; 76 Stat.
-357; 40 U.S.C. § 3145), and described below: (2) That any payrolls otherwise under this contract required to be submitted for the above period are correct and complete: that the wage rates for laborers or mechanics contained therein are not less than the applicable wage rates contained in any wage determination incorporated into the contract; that the classifications set forth therein for each laborer or mechanic conform with the work he performed.
-(3) That any apprentices employed in the above period are duly registered in a bona fide apprenticeship program registered with a State apprenticeship agency recognized by the Bureau of Apprenticeship and Training, United States Department of Labor, or if no such recognized agency exists in a State, are registered with the Bureau of Apprenticeship and Training, United States Department of Labor.
+3 he Secretary of Labor under the e Copeland Act, as amen

+(2) That any payrolls otherwise under this contract required to be submitted for the abo ove period are

+correct and complete; that the wage applicable wage rates contained in a set forth therein for each laborer or i e rates for laborers or mechanic any wage determination incorpo cs contained therein are no prated into the contract; the ot less than the

+(3) That any apprentices emplo renticeship agency recognized by the Bureau of Apprent iceship and